January Gardening Tips and To-Dos for the Pacific Northwest

 Choose Your Garden Seeds

-If you haven’t already determined which varieties of annual flower and vegetable seeds you’ll be sowing this year, now is the time to make a decision and order your new seeds.
+If you haven’t already determined which varieties of annual flower and vegetable seeds you’ll be sowing this year, now is the time to decide and order your new seeds.

 Before you decide which seeds to buy, here are a few things you should do first:

-Seeds that are more than 3-4 years old or those that haven’t been stored properly often have germination rates below 50%.
+Seeds over 3-4 years old or those not stored properly often have germination rates below 50%.

 Look for the packaging date printed on the seed packets, and then compare how old your seeds are to this seed viability chart for flowers, vegetables, and herbs.